Python-GIS-book/site/source/front-matter/preface.rst

 Preface
 =======

-This book is going to blow your mind.
+This section is under construction.